jrossi227/ApacheGUI/README.md

 - ```mvn antrun:run -P package``` stops ApacheGUI and builds a new .tar.gz archive.
 The .tar.gz archive is put into the *package.dir* directory that is specified in the pom.xml properties.

 ####Windows
+1. Navigate to the root directory in the source project (Where pom.xml is located).

-1. Set the *environment* property in pom.xml to Windows64 or Windows32 depending on your WIndows architecture.
+2. Open pom.xml and set the *environment* property in pom.xml to Windows64 or Windows32 depending on your WIndows architecture.
 The *apachegui.home* property uses the environment property to determine the location of ApacheGUI.
-2. Navigate to the root directory in the source project (Where pom.xml is located).
 3. Run the Maven builds below.

 ######Maven options